SansegoTek/DFKQuestRunner/README.md

 The whole purpose of DFKQuestRunner is to run unattended.
 If you have to click a button every time a quest needs to start or complete, it defeats the purpose.
 So to manage this, it needs access to the private key so it can sign those transactions automatically.
 There is currently no way around this (although we're looking into options).

 DFKQuestRunner ONLY uses your private key to sign transactions.
 The first time you run it, it will prompt you for your private key and a password, and it will save the private key in an encrypted form, to a file called 'w.json' (by default, but you can change this).
 Only somebody who knows the password will be able to decrypt it.
-The private key is then used it to configure the popular open-source "ethers.js" library, which is used to sign and run the transactions.
+The private key is then used to configure the popular open-source "ethers.js" library, which is used to sign and run the transactions.
 The app itself will not save the private key in it's unencrypted form.
 You can verify this in the code yourself - in fact, I would wholeheartedly recommend that you do exactly that (and tell us fast if you find any issues!)

 *Please be aware that what follows is not advice as to what you should do in your specific situation - if you want to use this app, you need to educate yourself on the risks, and find a level of risk that you're comfortable with.*